 Statistics.
 Statistical analyses were performed using Prism 9 (GraphPad).
-Unpaired Mann-Whitney U-test was performed when two datasets were compared.
-One-way Anova with Tukey's multiple comparisons was used to compare three or more datasets.
-Survival (overall survival: time from initial diagnosis to death due to any cause) was calculated using Kaplan-Meier estimate with Log-rank (Mantel-Cox) test.
-P values <0.05 were considered significant.
-Sample size, experimental replicates and additional details are provided in the Methods and Figure Legends.
+Unpaired Mann-Whitney U test was performed when 2 data sets were compared.
+One-way ANOVA with Tukey's multiple-comparisons was used to compare 3 or more data sets.
+Survival (overall survival: time from initial diagnosis to death due to any cause) was calculated using Kaplan-Meier estimate with the log-rank (Mantel-Cox) test.
+P values of less than 0.05 were considered significant.
+Sample size, experimental replicates, and additional details are provided in Supplemental Methods and figure legends.

 Study approval.
-All patient samples were obtained after written informed consent, in accordance with the Declaration of Helsinki and approved by the National Research Ethics Committee.
-Murine model work was fully compliant with Home Office guidelines.
+All patient samples were obtained with written informed consent, in accordance with the Declaration of Helsinki, and their research use was approved by the National Research Ethics Committee.
+Murine model work was fully compliant with UK Home Office guidelines and was approved by the UK Home Office.

-Author contribution
+Author contributions